How Pádraig Pearse Imagined Ireland in the Year 2006 (1906) | The Burkean

 The following are extracts from a 1906 essay entitled ‘In my Garden’ from the August 4th edition of An Claidheamh Soluis.
 The full corpus of the magazine archive is freely available and dutifully digitised by means of the Conradh na Gaeilge website.

-I was lazing the other evening in my garden — even Gaelic Leaguers ‘laze’ sometimes — and I am fortunate or unfortunate in possessing a garden full of quaint crannies and ingles which perpetually invite me to dallance.
+I was lazing the other evening in my garden —even Gaelic Leaguers ‘laze’ sometimes; and I am fortunate—or unfortunate—in possessing a garden full of quaint crannies and ingles which perpetually invite me to dalliance.

-My favorite nook is one overlooking the smooth lawn which stretches at one side of the house.
-From it I have a noble view of my elms-I am rather proud of my elms which are among the oldest and loftiest near Dublin, Also this particular alcove is fragrant in the evenings with the scent of Cape jessamine-and it is only in the evenings that i have time to ‘laze’ So here you will often find me watching the sunset and here i was on the particular evening already referred to.
+My favourite nook is one overlooking the smooth lawn which stretches at one side of the house.
+From it I have a noble view of my elms,—I am rather proud of my elms which are among the oldest and loftiest near Dublin.
+Also this particular alcove is fragrant in the evenings with the scent of Cape jessamine—and it is only in the evenings that i have time to ‘laze’.
+So here you will often find me watching the sunset; and here I was on the particular evening already referred to.

-Not watching the sunset however it was only six-thirty in mid-July I was reading the Freeman’s Journal on the British Education Bill and I fell asleep.
+Not watching the sunset however,— it was only six-thirty in mid-July, I was reading the Freeman’s Journal on the British Education Bill, and— I fell asleep.
 I did not seem to have slept very long when I was aroused by a step on the gravel walk.
-It was the postman, who, seeing me in my wanted place came up the walk to me with a bundle of letters and papers,
+It was the postman, who, seeing me in my wonted place came up the walk to me with a bundle of letters and papers,

 As he laid them on the rustic table before he saluted me in Irish.
 I started for I had known that the local post-office staff included an Irish speaker.